top of page

 Nicki@MentorNorth.org

 “I have been lucky to have many positive influences in my life.
 Those positive influences have made me a successful individual.
 No matter where you are in your life, YOU can be THAT positive influence to a kid, and that is powerful!
 Mentoring allows us to build stronger kids and a better community.“ Nicki Seibert is a dedicated community advocate and leader who is deeply committed to supporting youth and promoting inclusivity.
 Her professional journey is shaped by her desire to be the best partner and mother while positively impacting her community.
 She graduated from Thomas Jefferson High School in Bloomington, MN, in 1995 and earned her degree from the University of Minnesota Duluth in 2004.
 During this time, Nicki embraced the role of a stay-at-home mom, raising her three children and actively engaging in their passions.
 Throughout her career, Nicki has held various positions that reflect her dedication to community service and youth advocacy.
 She has served as the Mentor North Duluth Program Advocate, facilitating dozens of impactful mentor matches and demonstrating the profound influence mentors have on young lives.
 Nicki also coordinates the Duluth Youth Agency Coalition (DYAC) and has been a Duluth Mayor's Indoor Athletics Venues Task Force member.
 Her leadership extends to roles such as President of the Duluth Lacrosse Booster Club, President of the Duluth Wolfpack Youth Lacrosse Association, and Concessions Director of Portman Hockey.
 Her involvement in these organizations has significantly contributed to the growth and success of youth sports in Duluth.
 Nicki's expertise lies in relationship-building, active listening, and creating an inclusive environment where everyone feels heard and valued.
 Her detail-oriented approach, strong communication skills, and confident leadership make her an effective team player who excels at multitasking.
 She is driven by a genuine desire to ensure equity for all individuals in her programming, community, and events.
 In recognition of her contributions to Duluth's youth sports, Nicki was appointed to the Duluth Mayoral Task Force in 2023 and honored by the Duluth Girls Wolfpack team in 2024 for her significant impact on girls' lacrosse.
 Her professional development includes certifications in anti-racism, CPR and first aid, SAFESport, concussion prevention, and mandated reporting.
-She actively trains through Mentor Minnesota and serves as a DEIB committee member at Mentor North.
+She actively trains through Mentor Minnesota and serves as an ABIDE committee member at Mentor North.
 Beyond her professional achievements, Nicki enjoys spending time with her wife and three children, agate hunting on Lake Superior's shores, and exploring Sanibel Island for seashells.
 She loves relaxing at her family's Third Crow Wing Lake cabin, where she enjoys puzzles and pontoon rides.
 Nicki is a sports enthusiast passionate about watching and supporting her children's activities, from dance to drumming.
 Traveling with her wife, Alisha, and trying local foods further enrich her life.
 Nicki's unique experiences include being a high-level girls' basketball coach for nearly 20 years in the Twin Cities and Duluth, where she even ran her basketball camp.
 She also founded the youth lacrosse program for girls in Duluth, paving the way for today's successful high school program.
 Her love for animals shines through as a "crazy cat lady" with five cats that bring joy to her daily life.
 As a proud lesbian wife and mother, Nicki tirelessly works to create a better community for all who call Duluth home.
 Her passion for her family, empathy, and ability to connect with others shape her approach to relationships, ensuring everyone feels seen, heard, and valued.
 She believes in the incredible potential of neurodiverse kids and the importance of community connection for their success.
 Nicki's dedication to helping people and making children smile is at the core of her personal and professional life.

 Mentor North Board of Directors